cusey/HadoopExamples/README.md

 The language for this platform is called Pig Latin.
 Pig can execute its Hadoop jobs in MapReduce, Apache Tez, or Apache Spark.
 Pig Latin abstracts the programming from the Java MapReduce idiom into a notation which makes MapReduce programming high level, similar to that of SQL for relational database management systems.
 Pig Latin can be extended using user-defined functions (UDFs) which the user can write in Java, Python, JavaScript, Ruby or Groovy and then call directly from the language.

 * Hive

+Apache Hive is a data warehouse software project built on top of Apache Hadoop for providing data query and analysis.
+Hive gives a SQL-like interface to query data stored in various databases and file systems that integrate with Hadoop.
+Traditional SQL queries must be implemented in the MapReduce Java API to execute SQL applications and queries over distributed data.
+Hive provides the necessary SQL abstraction to integrate SQL-like queries (HiveQL) into the underlying Java without the need to implement queries in the low-level Java API.
+Since most data warehousing applications work with SQL-based querying languages, Hive aids portability of SQL-based applications to Hadoop

 * Tez
 * Spark
 * MESOS